Raphaël Pestourie, PhD

 AM in Statistics from Harvard University

 PhD in Applied Mathematics with a secondary field in Computational Science and Engineering from Harvard John A. Paulson School of Engineering and Applied Sciences

 Postdoctoral studies in the Mathematics department at MIT (3 years).

 During my PhD, I was an Arthur Sachs Fellow selected by the French Fulbright Commission, and a Jean Gaillard fellow selected by the Board of Directors of the École Centrale des Arts et Manufactures in Paris.
 In addition, I was awarded membership into the Harvard Graduate School Leadership Institute through the Harvard Kennedy School’s Center for Public Leadership.

 I am a strong believer that research should result in innovation and commercialization.
-I have working experience in a hedge fund (a not so different kind of hedging) and in startups both as an employee and as a founder.
+I have working experience in a quantitative trading hedge fund and in startups both as an employee and as a founder.
 I have published many peer-reviewed articles and am a patent inventor.

 Selected videos of invited talks